Chebotarev Sets: The classical case

-Now, if the numerator of the above integrand is $ \ll x^{\Theta-\delta}$, then the lhs of~\eqref{eq:Dirichlet integral} defines an analytic function for $\Re{s}> \Theta-\delta$.
-But this contradicts, from the definition of $\Theta$, the fact that the rhs has singularities in this half plane.
+Now, if the numerator of the above integrand is $ \ll x^{\Theta-\delta}$, then the left hand side of~\eqref{eq:Dirichlet integral} defines an analytic function for $\Re{s}> \Theta-\delta$.
+But this contradicts, from the definition of $\Theta$, the fact that the right hand side has singularities in this half plane.
 Therefore,

 for all $\delta>0$.